Information about Rock, Daymer Bay, Polzeath & Port Isaac, North Cornwall

 Polzeath beach is a large expanse of beautiful sand that is ideal for surfers and beach enthusiasts alike and is bordered by rock-pools.
 It is acclaimed as one of the best surfing beaches in the country.
 Polzeath itself is a small village with a number of small retail establishments, cafes and restaurants.

 From Polzeath, the coastal path skirts New Polzeath high on the cliffs overlooking Hayle Bay, offering properties with easy access to the beach and many with splendid views of the coastline.
 The path continues up through the area of outstanding beauty that is the National Trust land at Pentire to Pentire Point.
 In the springtime it is an extensive carpet of wild flowers, with its network of footpaths giving stunning views of the Atlantic.
 There is a wide variety of bird life all along the coast towards 'The Rumps', where gannets and cormorants can be seen fishing, and occasionally grey seals and dolphins have been sighted.
+Dogs are not permitted on Polzeath Beach between Easter and the October half term.
+However there are many dog walks in Polzeath that are even better than going on the beach, Pentire all along the cliffs over-looking the bay truly wonderful (Dogs are allowed on Daymer and Rock beaches all year round).

 Click here for a full list of self catering holiday cottages in Polzeath.